 - faith communities.

 Priority will be given to engagement projects rather than outreach initiatives.
-(For discussion of the difference, please read the article, "Community Engagement and Community Outreach: Aren't They the Same?")
 The focus of these projects should therefore be to establish partnerships between members of higher education and local entities.

 Priority will also be given to creative projects of a collaborative nature that cross disciplines and inspire ongoing music-centered interactions with local participants.
 Faculty projects involving student participation are welcome.